zammad/zammad-admin-documentation/system/integrations/checkmk/index.rst

-Check_MK
+Checkmk
 ========

 Check_MK is a powerful monitoring solution that can either send emails or http requests to Zammad.
-This integration allows you to recognize check_mk tickets and thus automatically close tickets if a system self-heals or gets fixed automatically.
+This integration allows you to recognize Checkmk tickets and thus automatically close tickets if a system self-heals or gets fixed automatically.

 .. warning:: 🐞 **Bugs ahead**